-“The American Library Association affirms that all libraries are forums for information and ideas…Libraries which make…meeting rooms available to the public they service should make such facilities available on an equitable basis regardless of the beliefs or affiliations of individuals or groups requesting their use.”
+“The American Library Association affirms that all libraries are forums for information and ideas…Libraries which make exhibit spaces and meeting rooms available to the public they service should make such facilities available on an equitable basis regardless of the beliefs or affiliations of individuals or groups requesting their use.”

 …From American Library Association, LIBRARY BILL OF RIGHTS

-Several of the libraries within the Lake Agassiz Regional Library have a meeting room.
-Under the provisions of Minnesota Statutes, Section 375.335, Subd.
-2, and the LARL Agreement, the Lake Agassiz Regional Library Board of Trustees is responsible for governing the use of these meeting rooms.
-These rooms are available to organized groups and associations for public or private meetings in which no admission fee is charged, with the exception of courses sponsored by a state-accredited Institution or the Fosston Community Library and Arts Association.
-Meeting rooms will be available only to organizations engaged in educational, cultural, intellectual or charitable activities, including library-sponsored or library-related meetings.
+Under the provisions of Minnesota Statutes, Section 134.2, and the LARL Agreement, the Lake Agassiz Regional Library Board of Trustees is responsible for governing the use of meeting rooms.
+These rooms are intended to provide space for library activities and for use by organized groups and associations for public or private meetings in which no admission fee is charged, with the exception of approved educational courses.
+Meeting rooms will be available to organizations engaged in educational, cultural, intellectual or charitable activities.

 The meeting rooms are available for free use during hours when the library is open.
-There will be no after hours use except in building where it is not necessary to have library staff supervision (Breckenridge, Crookston and Detroit Lakes).
-These cities may levy a fee for utilities for after hour use.
-After hours use is also permitted for programs sponsored by each local library’s designated “Friends” group with the stipulation that the group will provide adequate supervision and no library services will be provided.
+There will be no after hours use except in buildings where it is not necessary to have library staff supervision (Breckenridge, Crookston and Detroit Lakes).

 Groups are responsible for discipline, restricting themselves to use of the requested room(s) and leaving facilities in clean condition and good repair.
 A supervising adult is to be present for groups of children and young adults.
 The library cannot be responsible for storing material for groups using a room.
 If the librarian determines misuse of the meeting rooms, the group may lose its privilege for future use and/or a $25 service charge may be levied against the group (Signatory on the “Report on Use of Library Meeting Rooms” form will be held responsible.)
 Restitution must be made to the library for any damage to library facilities by the group or individuals association with the group.